Skip to contents

 if (FALSE) { # \dontrun{

-# basic usage with automatic file naming:
+# basic usage with automatic directory naming:

-# large-scale processing with custom output file:
+# large-scale processing with custom output directory:

-#structured extraction with schema:
+# structured extraction with schema:

 # post-process structured results:

-xx <- xx |>
+processed <- result |>

 dplyr::filter(!.error) |>

-dplyr::mutate(parsed = map(content, ~jsonlite::fromJSON(.x))) |>
+dplyr::mutate(parsed = purrr::map(content, ~jsonlite::fromJSON(.x))) |>

 } # }